 A world where all citizens benefit from their natural resources, today and tomorrow.

-Publish What You Pay (PWYP) is a global network of civil society organisations united in their call for an open and accountable extractive sector, so that oil, gas and mining revenues improve the lives of women, men and youth in resource-rich countries.
+Publish What You Pay is a global network of civil society organisations united in their call for an open and accountable extractive sector so that oil, gas and mining revenues improve the lives of women, men and youth in resource-rich countries.

-Our global network is made up of more than 800 member organisations across the world, including human rights, development, environmental and faith-based organisations.
+Our coalition is made up of more than 800 member organisations and 41 national coalitions across the world, including human rights, development, environmental and faith-based organisations.

 All our members and coalitions have to adhere to Publish What You Pay’s principles and standards.

-We are guided by the belief that effectively coordinating the collective actions, skills and interest of a diverse coalition of civil society organisations is the most effective way to influence key stakeholders and to drive policy and practice change in the extractive industries and the governmental sector.
+We are guided by the belief that coordinating the collective actions, skills and interest of a diverse coalition of civil society organisations is the most effective way to influence key stakeholders and drive change in the extractive industries and the governmental sector.